kittychka/kittychka/README.md

 Hi there 👋
 -----------

-My name is Catherina and I'm mostly a network engineer.
+My name is Catherina and I'm mostly a network engineer and an ardent fan Python language.
+I love my job because It provides me with the opportunity to be creative and to try new things and to continually stretch myself.

 Technologies & Tools 🔧